Selindek/spring-data-jpa-acl/acl/README.md

 And the result set also will be filtered by the ACl - just like any other endpoints -, so it will contain only objects which the current user has permission to.

 This feature can be used on any collection-like property of any ACL-managed entity without any additional settings.

+The links for these complement-endpoints are also added to the hateoas links of the objects.
+However in certain cases some (or all) of these complement-endpoints are not needed (either because they meaningless or useless for a given collection).
+In this case the given association can be annotated with the `@HideComplementEndpoint` annotation.
+This annotation can be used on class level too.
+In this case no any complement-endpoint links will be added to this entity.

 ## Missing features

 Unfortunately the `@DataJpaTest` annotation which can be used for testing the JpaRepositories cannot be used together with this extension.